-In a season full of cookies — overloaded with cookies, even (though I might debate whether “overloaded” is a bad thing, especially where chocolate is concerned), I’d like you to meet the show-stopper cookie.
+In a season full of cookies — overloaded with cookies, even (though I might debate whether “overloaded” is a bad thing, especially where chocolate is concerned), I’d like you to meet the show-stopper rainbow cookie.
 The glam cookie.
 The gorgeous cookie.
 And you know what else?
 The positively delicious cookie.

 Once a staple of Italian bakeries, this gem is a delicate confection of cakey almond goodness, apricot preserves and bittersweet chocolate — seven layers of cookie nirvana.
 Lucky is the person who can still walk around the corner and buy them on demand!

 But let’s talk about you.
 Imagine a serving tray on your holiday dessert table artfully stacked with these sweet treats.
 Go ahead.
 Look at the picture again, and then close your eyes.
 Dozens of these cookies, piled high.
 Colorful.
 Playful.
 Teasing.
 And they tumble a little.
 And one falls off to the table below.
 Oh dear.
 But you’re in luck.
 SoupAddict believes in the 5-second rule.
 Go ahead and have that one.
 Just that one.
 Yes, that one, with all the almond and chocolate.

 [snap! snap! hello?!]
 Ready to make these Gourmet magazine delights yet?
 SoupAddict thought so.
 Let’s get started.